Kindergarten: Canada

 Schools outside of Ontario and the Northwest Territories generally provide one year of kindergarten, except some private schools which offer junior kindergarten (JK) for four-year-olds (school before kindergarten is most commonly referred to as preschool).
-Kindergarten is mandatory in British Columbia, New Brunswick, and Prince Edward Island, and is optional elsewhere.
+Kindergarten is mandatory in New Brunswick and Prince Edward Island, and is optional elsewhere.
 The province of Nova Scotia refers to kindergarten as grade primary.
 After kindergarten, the child begins grade one.

 The province of Ontario and the Northwest Territories provide two years of kindergarten, usually part of an elementary school.
 Within the French school system in Ontario, junior kindergarten is called maternelle and senior kindergarten is called jardin d'enfants, which is a calque of the German word Kindergarten.

 Within the province of Quebec, junior kindergarten is called prématernelle (which is not mandatory), is attended by four-year-olds, and senior kindergarten (SK) is called maternelle, which is also not mandatory by the age of five; this class is integrated into primary schools.